brxken128/dexios-book/src/technical-details/Keys.md

 ### Reading from the Terminal

 While reading from the terminal, the passwords are stored as `String`s.
-We use `termion` to handle password entry, this way your input is hidden.
+We use `rpassword` to handle password entry, this way your input is hidden across multiple platforms.

 On encryption, where you need to enter the password twice, they are compared.
 The `String` used for validation is safely zeroed out, and the original is consumed into a `Vec<u8>`.